 On the flip side, asking people to see all cultures as equal and effectively give up any notions of cultural superiority was to go against human nature and political nature.
 Consequently, in response to lobbying, in 2006, the Liberal Australian government disbanded the policy of multiculturalism.
 In 2007, the newly elected Labor goverment affirmed the disbanding.
 In 2011; however, the Labor government revived the policy in response to lobbying and asserted four key principles:

 Although the government policy of multiculturalism didn't assert clearly defined values, governments create and maintain laws in response to polls, media campaigns and other forms of lobbying.
-In that regard, Australians values are asserted aggressively through law even if they are not defined and articulated under the label of Australian values.
+In that regard, Australian values are asserted aggressively through law even if they are not defined and articulated under the label of Australian values.
 For example, since the 1980s, various state governments have decriminalised homosexuality.
 In that regard, a segment of Australians have asserted a set of values that have been in conflict with the values of many migrants – especially migrants from deeply religious countries.
-Likewise, laws prohibiting sexual discrimination have asserted a belief about how gender status that has been in conflict with many migrant cultures that are traditionally patriarchal.
+Likewise, laws prohibiting sexual discrimination have asserted a value of gender equality.
+This assertion has been in conflict with many migrant cultures that are traditionally patriarchal.

 Despite values being asserted and defined in laws, there is still a reluctance to anchore values to the label of Australian for fear thise could constitute racism or cultural superiority.
-This conflict between a desire to aggressively assert values while pretending none are being asserted has made the recognition and effectiveness of Australian values somewhat nuanced.
+This conflict between the assertion of values while pretending none are being asserted has made the recognition of Australian values somewhat nuanced.
 An inevitability; however, is that Australian values will change as future generations encounter new problems and elevate new solutions.
-Perhaps future generations will have an Australian flag flying over their lobbying or perhaps they wont, but either way, the values would be created in response to an Australian circumstance.
+Perhaps future generations will have an Australian flag flying over their lobbying or perhaps they wont, but either way, the values will be created in response to an Australian circumstance.